-Basin Electric Power Cooperative (Basin Electric) endorses and supports the promotion of a unified brand, Touchstone Energy, as an essential part of a comprehensive strategy to position electric cooperatives as superior energy and service providers.
-The largest possible amount of electric cooperatives belonging to Touchstone Energy will result in the strongest enhancement of local and regional consumer-owned electric systems' efforts to market energy and provide superior customer service - all Basin Electric member systems that are not present members of Touchstone Energy are strongly encouraged to join.
+Basin Electric Power Cooperative (Basin Electric) supports the promotion of a unified brand, Touchstone Energy, as an essential part of a comprehensive strategy to position electric cooperatives as superior energy and service providers.
+The largest possible amount of electric cooperatives belonging to Touchstone Energy will result in the strongest enhancement of local and regional consumer-owned electric systems' efforts to market energy and provide superior customer service.

-A critical challenge for electric cooperatives is how to capitalize on the strength of their network to develop and market a single, identifiable image of competitive, high-quality energy services.
+A challenge for electric cooperatives is how to capitalize on the strength of their network to develop and market a single, identifiable image of competitive, high-quality energy services.
 The ability to achieve unity and market strength rests on the determination of the entire electric cooperative family to operate as a unified network with common goals and a sense of mission that transcends its diversities.